zimlit/macadamia/docs/ma_window.rst

 ma-window
 =========

-this is a simple windowing library used by macademia.
+ma-window is a simple windowing library used by macademia.

 .. code-block:: c
     :caption: Sample code that makes a window with a purple background.